Investment demand remains the single most important driver of prices in the silver market.

 Unlike gold, the price of silver swings between its perceived role as a store of value and its very tangible role as an industrial metal.
 For this reason, price fluctuations in the silver market are more volatile than gold.

-So, while silver will trade roughly in line with gold as an item to be hoarded (investment demand), the industrial supply/demand equation for the metal exerts an equally strong influence on price.
+While silver will trade roughly in line with gold as an item to be hoarded (investment demand), the industrial supply/demand equation for the metal exerts an equally strong influence on price.
 That equation has always fluctuated with new innovations, including:

 Industrial demand has continued to steadily rise for Silver to account for nearly 60% of yearly global supply with no sign of slowing as the number of uses and applications continues to increase.